vendi-advertising/vendi-abandoned-plugin-check/readme.txt

 This plugin has no interface.
 It only runs a background task daily and then modifies the main plugin table by adding the number of days since the plugin was last updated.

 This plugin has not been tested with multi-site yet.

+Feel free to contribute to this plugin on [GitHub](https://github.com/vendi-advertising/vendi-abandoned-plugin-check/)!

 == Installation ==